-Structured practice can breathe vitality in your application and solidify your acceptance
+Structured practice can breathe vitality into your child’s candidacy and solidify their acceptance

-- Summarized talking points of the personal and academic aspects of your background to cover within the interview.
+- Summarized talking points of the personal and academic aspects of your child’s background to cover within the interview

 - Active drafting of responses to critical themes of the interview process including:

-The interview is your last opportunity to make an impression on the admissions committee and can be the determining factor in your admissions decision.
+The interview is your child’s last opportunity to make an impression on the admissions committee and can be the determining factor in their admissions decision.

 Learn more about how we can help you.
 Visit the individual service offering pages below.